The 10 most common forms of employee misconduct

 Dealing with employee misconduct

-A full investigation should be carried out to establish the facts of any misconduct allegations before confirming any disciplinary action.
+Before any disciplinary action is undertaken, a full investigation should be carried out to establish the facts of any misconduct allegations.

 What amounts to fair procedures will vary from business to business.
-When adjudicating a claim, the WRC will take into account the details of the contract of employment, the resources of the employer, and the specific details of the claim.
+When judging a claim, the WRC will consider the details of the contract of employment, the resources of the employer, and the specific details of the claim.

-One fundamental issue to consider is ensuring that the investigation stage and disciplinary stage remain separate.
-Once the investigation is complete and a report has been prepared, you can proceed to a separate and distinct disciplinary hearing stage.
+One fundamental issue to consider, though, is that the employer must ensure that the investigation stage and disciplinary stage remain separate.
+Once the investigation is complete and a report has been prepared, then you can proceed to a separate and distinct disciplinary hearing stage.

 Need help dealing with gross misconduct?